[pageinfo chapter=”elements” chapnos=”1″ chaptitle=”Elements of our hybrid existence”/]

 The world can be seen in many ways, by biologists, physicists, geographers and more.
 Focusing on those aspects that influence the design of hybrid digital/physical devices, we are organising this book around four main themes of the physical world

 - I the body and physiology — Our bodies are physical as are our brains; however numinous our thoughts they have their life in the material substance of neurons.
-Our bodies too can be part of digital interactions, whether gaming in the living room with Wii or using an advanced gesture recognition interface.
+Our bodies too can be part of digital interactions, whether gaming on an X-Box or using an advanced gesture recognition interface.

 - II material artefacts and design — The world is full of ‘things’ both natural things such as stones and constructed things such as scissors, books and mobile phones.
 Our understanding of the former is germane to the design of the latter.

 - III space and spatial arrangement — When we interact, we do it in physical space.
-This space may be where we perform physical movements – living rooms have been reorganised to accommodate the Wii [[No08,VG08]]; but it also has social dimensions.
+This space may be where we perform physical movements – for example a few years ago living rooms around the world were briefly reorganised to accommodate the Wii [[No08,VG08]]; but it also has social dimensions.
 For example, at Lancaster we have the Hermes systems; small displays outside our office doors where visitors can leave notes [[CF03]].
 We have never had problems with abusive messages, which is probably because anyone leaving a note is aware that they could be observed in the public corridor – the spatial location changes use [[DC04]].

 These themes are not independent: as we have seen, as humans we interact with computation through the physical world and most commonly through devices, and always set within space whether in offices, homes, streets, countryside or open sea.